rapid7/warden/docs/getting-started/Usage.md

 ## Running Warden ##

-The Warden service is started by running the `bin/server.js` binary.
+The Warden service is started by running the `node bin/server.js` binary.
 The binary can be found in the folder where [Warden is installed][installation].
 The service blocks, running forever or until it's told to quit.
 The binary supports several [configuration options][Configuration].